Tidal Rave Festival

-Tidal Rave Festival formerly known as Tidal Rave, is an African music festival which has been held in Ghana and Liberia that started in 2011 by a Ghanaian organization Echo House.
+Tidal Rave Festival, formerly known as Tidal Rave, is an African music festival held annually in Ghana and Liberia.
+The festival started in 2011 by the Ghanaian organization, Echo House.

 Background

 Tidal Rave Festival started in 2011 by Echo House as a music beach festival for the young Ghanaian university students who are on vacation.
 This was an opportunity for the young Ghanaian to catch up on the latest music performances by musicians from Ghana and across Africa.

 History

 Tidal Rave Festival was co-founded in 2011 as Tidal Rave by Beryl Agyekum.
 The festival is organised by Echo House.

 The festival started from the beach fronts in Kokrobite a suburb of Accra but was moved to the La Palm Royal Beach Hotel in 2024 when it was made a festival which now included music performances, dance, food markets, arts etc.

-In 2023 Tidal Rave Festival organized its first show in Liberia for the first time which featured musicians and Djs.
+In 2023, Tidal Rave Festival organized its first show in Marshall, Liberia.
+The event was held at Caesar's Beach and Resort and featured performances from Nuchie Meek, MC Caro, Stunna, and Christoph the Change, among others.